-- 44.1.1.
-Upon the discovery of any fire, it is the responsibility of faculty, staff, and students to notify others in - 44.1.2. the building of the immediate danger.
+- Fire Incident Procedures - Upon the discovery of any fire, it is the responsibility of faculty, staff, and students to notify others in the building of the immediate danger.
 The nearest fire alarm should be activated, and the exact location of the fire should be conveyed to anyone in the immediate area.
-Call University Police Department at 5050. - 44.1.3.
-Upon discretion and consideration of safety, an attempt should be made to extinguish the fire and/or contain the fire to the immediate area.
-If it is deemed unsafe to remain in the area to extinguish the fire, all individuals should proceed to the nearest evacuation route. - 44.1.4.
-The Safety Officer will schedule fires drills at appropriate intervals.
+Call the University Police Department at 5050. - Upon discretion and consideration of safety, an attempt should be made to extinguish the fire and/or contain the fire to the immediate area.
+If it is deemed unsafe to remain in the area to extinguish the fire, all individuals should proceed to the nearest evacuation route. - The Safety Officer will schedule fires drills at appropriate intervals. - Evacuation Procedures - The purpose of evacuation is to provide a safe and orderly exit in the event of a fire incident.
+While predetermined evacuation routes are provided to guide occupants of the safest route, never go through a fire or dangerous area when safe, alternative escape routes are available.
+Evacuation should follow the University's plan for the building in which individual classes are located.